 About

 In July 2014, the former departments of Music and Theatre joined together to form the Fountain School of Performing Arts.
-Funded by a generous $10 million donation by the Fountain family, it is the only university performing arts school east of Montreal and brings a range of new opportunities to students of Music, Theatre and Cinema and Media Studies in safe and inclusive spaces.
+Funded by a generous $10 million donation by the Fountain family, it is the only university performing arts school east of Montreal.

-• Equity, diversity, inclusion and accessibility (EDIA): Equity, diversity, inclusion, and accessibility are crucial to the health of academic units and their relationships to our broader society.
+• Equity, diversity, inclusion, and accessibility efforts are crucial to our students experience and success.
 The Fountain School's EDIA Committee aims to assist our school in achieving EDIA-related goals, such as faculty, staff and student representation, inclusion in programming, and curriculum form, structure, and content.

 ___________________________________________